 Dimitris Sideridis Photography

-When not lounging on the private 800-meter beach, guests have plenty of options, including a long list of outdoor activities such as diving, kayaking, snorkeling and stand-up paddle boarding.
-You can also learn how to conquer the waves on surfing simulators.
+When they're not lounging on the private 800-meter beach, guests have a long list of outdoor activities to keep them occupied.

-For something more relaxing -- and more Instagrammable -- you can jump on the sea swing that swishes above the ocean shallows.
+Those looking for something slightly more relaxing may prefer to jump onto the Instagram-friendly sea swing, which swishes above the ocean shallows.

 Visitors from overseas should remember that Qatar is an Islamic country and, in line with local custom, Banana Island is a dry resort.
 Guests can't bring their own alcohol to enjoy in private.

-You can enjoy mocktails by the lagoon pool, play beach sports and hit the golf course or simply fuel up in one of the island's numerous restaurants serving anything from traditional Middle Eastern and Asian delicacies to American diner classics and Italian fine dining.
+But they can sip mocktails by the lagoon pool, play beach sports and hit the golf course or simply fuel up in one of the island's numerous restaurants serving anything from traditional Middle Eastern and Asian delicacies to American diner classics and Italian fine dining.

 A fleet of electric golf carts is always at hand to ferry you around.